Who was that Mad Man?

 Why so Mad?

-I always had assumed Wayne was nicknamed "Mad" due to his heroics in combat, particularly for his exploits at Stony Point.
-But ironically, he did not receive his nickname for his reckless style of combat but from an incident at Morristown, New Jersey during winter quarters in 1781.
-The story goes that New Jersey law officers arrested an eccentric soldier known as “the Commodore” or “Jimmy the Drover,” for a local civil infraction.
-The soldier demanded Wayne’s intervention.
-But Wayne threatened to have the miscreant flogged instead.
-“Jimmy the Drover” reportedly responded “Anthony is mad!
+I always assumed Wayne was nicknamed "Mad" because of his heroics in combat, particularly for his exploits at Stony Point.
+But ironically, he did not get his nickname for his reckless fighting style; rather, it originated from an incident at Morristown, New Jersey, during winter quarters in 1781.
+The story goes that New Jersey law officers arrested an eccentric soldier known as “the Commodore” or “Jimmy the Drover” for a local civil infraction.
+The soldier demanded Wayne’s intervention, but Wayne threatened to have the miscreant flogged instead.
+“Jimmy the Drover” reportedly responded, “Anthony is mad!
 Farewell to you; clear the coast for the Commodore, ‘Mad Anthony’s’ friend.”
-Wayne’s Pennsylvanians really got a kick out of the story and decided that “Mad Anthony” described their commander pretty well.
-You have to admit that it’s not bad, as nicknames go.
+Wayne’s Pennsylvanians really got a kick out of the story and decided that “Mad Anthony” suited their commander pretty well.
+You have to admit, it’s not a bad nickname.

 Winning the War

-In the spring of 1781, Wayne took his Pennsylvanians to Virginia and served under Lafayette in trying to thwart the British.
-On 6 July 1781, he fought with Lafayette at the Battle of Green Spring.
-His aggressive charge shocked the superior British forces, probably saving the Americans from destruction.
-Wayne then joined Washington to help defeat Cornwallis at Yorktown.
-The war did not end with Yorktown, however.
-So in 1782, Wayne was sent to Georgia to help dislodge the British forces there.
-Wayne broke the long standing British alliance with the Indian tribes in Georgia.
-With the waning of British power he was able to negotiate treaties with the two most powerful tribes, the Creek and the Cherokee.
-In a final tribute, Congress promoted him to major general on October 10, 1783.
-After the war Wayne returned to Pennsylvania.
+In the spring of 1781, Wayne led his Pennsylvanians to Virginia and served under Lafayette in an effort to thwart the British.
+On July 6, 1781, he fought alongside Lafayette at the Battle of Green Spring.
+His aggressive charge shocked the superior British forces, likely saving the Americans from destruction.
+Wayne then joined Washington in the effort to defeat Cornwallis at Yorktown.
+However, the war did not end with Yorktown.
+In 1782, Wayne was sent to Georgia to help dislodge the British forces there.
+He broke the long-standing British alliance with the Indian tribes in Georgia.
+With the decline of British power, he was able to negotiate treaties with the two most powerful tribes, the Creek and the Cherokee.
+As a final tribute, Congress promoted him to major general on October 10, 1783.
+After the war, Wayne returned to Pennsylvania.
 The noted war hero served in the Pennsylvania Assembly and became a delegate to the Constitutional Convention.
-But his post-war life would long be one of peace and tranquility as it was with so many of his peers.
+Yet, his post-war life would be one of peace.
+And tranquility, as it was with so many of his peers.

 Commander of the US Army

-Upon his arrival, Mad Anthony energized the beaten Legion with his own brand of zealous leadership.
-At the Battle of Fallen Timbers, Wayne effectively ended Indian resistance when his seasoned force of 1,000 men routed the 2,000 warriors gathered for a final confrontation near Fort Miami on the Maumee River.
-This victory enabled Wayne to negotiate the Treaty of Greenville in August 1795.
-Under its terms, the Indians ceded most of Ohio and large sections of Indiana, Illinois, and Michigan.
-This was not inevitable for many reasons (British machinations tried to keep the 13 states pinned along the Atlantic coast).
-Wayne's victory secured thousands of square miles of the disputed land for the United States, and had signed peace treaties with the Indian tribes.
+Upon his arrival, Mad Anthony energized the beleaguered Legion with his own brand of fervent leadership.
+At the Battle of Fallen Timbers, Wayne decisively ended Indian resistance when his seasoned force of 1,000 men routed the 2,000 warriors assembled for a final confrontation near Fort Miami on the Maumee River.
+This victory allowed Wayne to negotiate the Treaty of Greenville in August 1795.
+Under its terms, the Indians ceded most of Ohio and large portions of Indiana, Illinois, and Michigan.
+This was not guaranteed for many reasons (British machinations sought to keep the 13 states pinned along the Atlantic coast).
+Wayne's victory secured thousands of square miles of disputed land for the United States and resulted in signed peace treaties with the Indian tribes.
 Mad Anthony Wayne successfully accomplished the mission for which President George Washington had called him back to active duty.

 Treaty of Fort Greenville secured peace in the Northwest Territory paving the way for American expansion |